 One thing certainly hasn't changed: Italy is still an enormously popular vacation destination, and travelers continue to stroll the piazzas of Rome and museums of Florence, guidebooks in hand.
 Contrary to 1912 perceptions, today it's hard to find a bad meal in a country known for its wonderful cuisine.
 And, as far as I know, Italy is now free of lead-footed donkey drivers.

-If you're looking for a Mediterranean cruise with extra time in Italy, check out cruises that depart from Italy by clicking on any departure port below.
-Our cruise counselors can help you with pre-cruise hotel stays that will enable you to more fully experience the departure cities and surrounding areas.
+If you're looking for a Mediterranean cruise that spends time in Italy, you can click any port name below to search for cruises that visit or depart from that port.
+If you'd like to depart from Italy, our cruise counselors can help you with pre-cruise hotel stays that will enable you to more fully experience the departure cities and surrounding areas.

 Vacations To Go